-- (a) Tribal Gaming Office.
+(a) Tribal Gaming Office.
 The Tribal Gaming Office has the responsibility for the regulation of all Gaming Activities pursuant to the Tribe's Gaming Ordinance and for the enforcement of this Compact on behalf of the Tribe.
-The State Gaming Agency has the regulatory responsibility over Gaming Activities which is specifically set out in this Compact. - (1) The Tribe's Gaming Ordinance is attached as Appendix B of this Compact. - (2) The Tribe shall notify the State Gaming Agency of its intent to amend or repeal the Ordinance set forth in Appendix B, or to adopt regulations and shall provide a copy of any change or modification in Appendix B to the State Gaming Agency.
+The State Gaming Agency has the regulatory responsibility over Gaming Activities which is specifically set out in this Compact.

+- The Tribe's Gaming Ordinance is attached as Appendix B of this Compact. - (2) The Tribe shall notify the State Gaming Agency of its intent to amend or repeal the Ordinance set forth in Appendix B, or to adopt regulations and shall provide a copy of any change or modification in Appendix B to the State Gaming Agency.

-- (3) The Tribe's Gaming Ordinance shall provide for the detention of persons who may be involved in illegal acts for the purpose of notifying appropriate law enforcement authorities. - Operator to establish, consistent with the provisions of Appendix C to this Compact, a closed-circuit television surveillance system capable of recording and preserving on videotape all areas of the Gaming Facilities required by this Compact to be under surveillance; - (5) The Tribal Gaming Office shall have the responsibility and authority to investigate alleged violations of this Compact, the Tribe's Gaming Ordinance, and other applicable laws and to take appropriate disciplinary action against the Gaming Facility Operator or the holder of a license for a violation or to institute appropriate legal action for enforcement or both; and to confiscate or shut down any Gaming Device or other equipment or gaming supplies failing to conform to any required standards. - (b) Gaming Facility Operator.
-The Tribe shall require the Gaming Facility
+- (3) The Tribe's Gaming Ordinance shall provide for the detention of persons who may be involved in illegal acts for the purpose of notifying appropriate law enforcement authorities. - (4) The Tribal Gaming Office shall require the Gaming Facility Operator to establish, consistent with the provisions of Appendix C to this Compact, a closed-circuit television surveillance system capable of recording and preserving on videotape all areas of the Gaming Facilities required by thit Compact to be under surveillance; - (5) The Tribal Gaming Office shall have the responsibility aad authority to investigate alleged violations of this Compact. dw Tribe's Gaming Ordinance, and other applicable laws and to take appropriate disciplinary action against the Gaming Facility Operator or the holder of a license for a violation or to institute appropriate legal action for enforcement or both; and to confiscate or shut down any Gaming Device or other equipment or gaming supplies failing to conform to any required standards.

-Operator to have the responsibility for the on-site operation, management, and security of the Gaming Facility.
+(b) Gaming Facility Operator.
+The Tribe shall require the Gaming Facility Operator to have the responsibility for the on-site operation, management, and security of the Gaming Facility.
 The Tribe shall require the Gaming Facility Operator to adopt reasonable procedures designed to provide for the following:

-- (1) The physical safety of its employees; - (2) The physical safety of patrons in the Gaming Facility; - (3) The physical safeguarding of assets transported to and from the Gaming Facility and cashier's cage department; and - (4) The protection of the patrons' and the Gaming Operation's property from illegal activity. - authority to determine the composition of the Tribal Gaming Office, however, no employee of a Gaming Facility Operator shall be employed by or be a member of the Tribal Gaming Office.
+- (1) The physical safety of its employees; - (2) The physical safety of patrons in the Gaming Facility; - (3) The physical safeguarding of assets transported to and from the Gaming Facility and cashier's cage department; and - (4) The protection of the patrons' and the Gaming Operation's property from illegal activity.

+(c) Tribal Gaming Office Staff and Executive Director.
+The Tribe has sole authority to determine the composition of the Tribal Gaming Office, however, no employee of a Gaming Facility Operator shall be employed by or be a member of the Tribal Gaming Office.
 The Tribe shall designate an Executive Director of the Tribal Gaming Office.
 The Executive Director shall have overall responsibility for the administrative functions of the Tribal Gaming Office.
 The Executive Director shall serve as the formal liaison to the person holding the similarly titled position with the State Gaming Agency.